Axelrod-Python/Axelrod/docs/tutorials/further_topics/noisy_tournaments.rst

 A common variation on iterated prisoner’s dilemma tournaments is to add stochasticity in the choice of actions, simply called noise.
-This noise is introduced by flipping plays between ‘C’ and ‘D’ with some probability that is applied to all plays after they are delivered by the player.
+This noise is introduced by flipping plays between ‘C’ and ‘D’ with some probability that is applied to all plays after they are delivered by the player [Bendor1993]_.

 The presence of this persistent background noise causes some strategies to behave substantially differently.
 For example, :code:`TitForTat` can fall into